Top 15 Essential Apps for RVing

 When we’re traveling internationally to places like Tibet or Barcelona, we will download the languages spoken in the region so we can use the translation feature offline.
 The two language we always have downloaded are Chinese (simplified) and Spanish.

-The camera feature is handy when looking at a menu in a foreign language, but the translation isn’t always accurate.
+The camera feature is handy when looking at a menu in a foreign language, though the translation isn’t always accurate.
 For the most part, we can figure out what the dish is based on the English translation.

 12. Campendium

-iPhone: https://apps.apple.com/us/app/campendium-rv-tent-camping/
+iOS: https://apps.apple.com/us/app/campendium-rv-tent-camping/

-13. The National Park Services
+13. The National Park Service

-Android & iPhone: https://www.nps.gov/subjects/digital/nps-apps.htm
+Android & iOS: https://www.nps.gov/subjects/digital/nps-apps.htm

 14. Harvest Hosts

-For RVers who have a Harvest Hosts membership, the mobile app is the quickest way to locate hosts nearby, read reviews and access detailed information about each host in the network.
-There is no additional cost for the mobile app and is included with your membership.
+For RVers with a Harvest Hosts and/or Boondockers Welcome membership, the mobile app is the quickest way to locate hosts nearby, read reviews, request stays, and access detailed information about each host in the network.

-Which apps do you use when traveling?
+Which apps do you use when traveling in your RV?

 Leave a Comment